Popeyes Red Beans and Rice – Easy Copycat Recipe

 A larger ham hock means more flavor.
 Select one weighing half a pound or more.
 If you don’t want to use a ham hock, 1/4 teaspoon of liquid smoke is a good alternative.

-If you leave the ham hock out because you want a vegetarian version of this recipe, replace the lard with three tablespoons of olive oil.
+If you want a vegetarian version of this recipe, leave out the ham hock and replace the lard with three tablespoons of olive oil.

 Please use good-quality rice with this.
 We did not like the results with Minute Rice, but Success Rice boil-in-the-bag did come out well.
 This recipe lets you make Popeye’s Red Beans and Rice at home.